papivot/pace-docs/PKS Cluster Access.md

 *Example [ This is for demonstration purpose only.
 This is specific to PKS and may vary for other K8s distributions] -*

 To provide OIDC token based authentication, the flag `Enable UAA as OIDC provider` has to be checked in the PKS tile in the UAA section.
 Doing so will configure created clusters as well as new clusters to use UAA as the OIDC provider.
-Once the setting has been enabled, the configuration has to be saved and changes applied.
+Once the setting has been enabled, the configuration has to be saved and changes must be applied.

 Once OIDC is enabled, a PKS admin can execute
 >`pks get-credentials [clustername]`

 to get access to the cluster.
 During this process, besides generating the kubeconfig file, the CLI also creates a ClusterRoleBinding for the admin called `[username]-cluster-admin`

-Create a yaml file - admin.yaml - with the following content
+Create a yaml file - admin.yaml - with the following content-

 ```shell
 # admin.yaml